neffo/bing-wallpaper-gnome-extension/README.md

 * Optionally clean up Wallpaper directory after between 1 and 7 days (delete oldest first)
 * Only attempts to download wallpapers when they have been updated
 * Doesn't poll continuously - only once per day and on startup (a refresh is scheduled when Bing is due to update)
-* NEW: locale support and German language translation thanks to [Jonnius](https://github.com/jonnius)
+* Locale support and German, Dutch and Italian language translations (huge thanks to the translators)

 ## Requirements